 It goes without saying that technological development greatly affects the future of education and the best way to understand just how deeply this correlation goes is to examine the concept of online tutoring.
 Namely, more and more people are getting interested in these services, especially due to the fact that it provides both potential employment and a chance to upgrade one’s knowledge conveniently and on a budget.
 Due to the fact that it allows flexible learning hours, this is great for those who are working or taking care of family members.
 All in all, here are five other reasons why online tutoring might be the future of education.

 1. Cheaper and more convenient education

 The first reason why online tutoring is such an amazing opportunity is due to the fact that it gives you a cheaper and more convenient education.
 You don’t have to leave your home, which means that you don’t need to invest in commute or even change your clothes for the lesson.
-Moreover, the cost of a lesson is somewhat lower due to the fact that your tutor doesn’t have to do these things either.
+Moreover, the cost of a lesson is somewhat lower due to the fact that your English tutor doesn’t have to do these things either.
 Remember that we’re talking about the price in comparison to the traditional one-on-one lesson.

 2. Being in one’s home environment